-The MCAT exam for international students follows a similar process as for domestic US students, depending on which medical school you hope to attend.
-In most cases, if you want to study medicine in the US, the journey to medical school starts with the MCAT.
-The Medical College Admission Test (MCAT) is a standardized exam administered by the Association of American Medical Colleges (AAMC) that is required for consideration to most medical graduate programs in the United States.
+In most cases, if you want to study medicine in the US, the journey to medical school starts with the Medical College Admission Test (MCAT), a standardized exam administered by the Association of American Medical Colleges (AAMC).
+This exam is required to apply to most medical graduate programs in the United States.

-What does the MCAT measure?
 This day-long standardized test evaluates a test taker’s conceptual understanding and analytical skills necessary to practice medicine.
-Are international students eligible to take the MCAT?
-Yes, they are!

 Here is everything prospective medical students need to know about this competitive grad school test.
-We will go over questions including what the MCAT is, MCAT eligibility for international students, medical schools that accept international students, how long does the MCAT take, MCAT requirements for international students, how the MCAT exam for international students score is calculated, and what is considered a good MCAT score for international students.
+We will go over questions including eligibility for international students, medical schools that accept international students, and more.

-The MCAT exam is a computer-based standardized test that measures various scientific inquiry and reasoning skills as they relate to biological functions.
+This computer-based standardized test measures various scientific inquiry and reasoning skills as they relate to biological functions.
 Critical thinking and logical reasoning are primarily what is measured in this multiple-choice exam.
-If you have specific questions about the MCAT exam for international students, you can visit AAMC.org to learn more.
+You can visit AAMC.org to learn more.

-Since medical school in the United States is very competitive, MCAT scores factor heavily into admission decisions.
-Deep knowledge of biology, physics, psychology, sociology, general and organic chemistry, and biochemistry is crucial to MCAT success.
+Since medical school in the United States is very competitive, scores on this exam factor heavily into admission decisions.
+Deep knowledge of biology, physics, psychology, sociology, general and organic chemistry, inorganic chemistry, and biochemistry is crucial.

-If the US medical school you are applying to accepts international students, such as students from India, you will be eligible to take the MCAT as part of the admissions process.
+If the US medical school you are applying to accepts international students, you will be eligible to take the test as part of the admissions process.

 Keep in mind there are many US medical schools that accept international students, but some only accept international applicants on a conditional basis.
 When searching for a medical school for international students, you should carefully research each option to find out if you meet its requirements.